Chen Zaidao

-Chen Zaidao (陈再道 (陳再道, Chén Zàidào), 24 January 1909 – 6 April 1993) was a Chinese general in the People's Liberation Army, who commanded the Wuhan Military Region from 1954 to 1967.
-He is most noted for having arrested pro-Mao Xie Fuzhi and Wang Li during the Wuhan Incident in July 1967.
+Chen Zaidao (陈再道 (陳再道, Chén Zàidào), 24 January 1909 – 6 April 1993) was a Chinese general in the People's Liberation Army.
+Following the establishment of the Second United Front against Japan, Chen, then Deputy Commander of the Eighth Route Army's 386th Brigade, was given the official rank of Major General by the National Revolutionary Army.
+After the Communist victory in the Civil War, he was awarded the rank of Colonel General (1955).
+Chen commanded the Wuhan Military Region from 1954 to 1967 and is most noted for having arrested pro-Mao Xie Fuzhi and Wang Li during the Wuhan Incident in July 1967.
 He was promptly dismissed after the incident, but was rehabilitated in 1972 and entered the Central Committee of the Chinese Communist Party in 1978.

 During the Tiananmen Square protests of spring 1989, Chen Zaidao joined former Minister of Defense Zhang Aiping and five other retired generals in opposing the enforcement of martial law by the Army in Beijing.

 Due to the exigent circumstances, we as old soldiers, make the following request: Since the People's Army belongs to the people, it cannot stand against the people, much less kill the people, and must not be permitted to fire on the people and cause bloodshed; to prevent the situation from escalating, the Army must not enter the city.